How Much Do Staffing Agencies Charge?How Much Do Staffing Agencies Charge?

 Request a Demo

-Understanding Agency Markups
+Understanding Staffing Agency Markups Rates

-Markups are the additional percentage or amount charged above the worker’s base pay.
+Staffing agency markups are the additional percentage or amount charged above the worker’s base pay.
 For example, a worker earning $20/hour with a 25% markup would cost the client $25/hour.

 Markup Examples by Worker Type